gerome-avec-un-g/dddsample/exposition/presentation/src/test/java/fr/geromeavecung/exposition/presentation/cucumber/README.md

 is used to generate one document per business domain

+The glue should only be the shared package and this business domain package to avoid coupling with other business domains.

 ### fr.geromeavecung.exposition.presentation.cucumber.books.repositories

 Contains the in memory implementations of the business domain repositories